danieljprice/splash/docs/settings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The plotting page can be divided into panels using the “subdivide page
-into panels” option in the p)age submenu.
-Note that for multiple plots
+into panels” option in the :ref:`sec:menu-p`.
+For multiple plots
 per page (i.e., nacross :math:`\times` ndown :math:`> 1`) a more limited
 interactive mode applies (basically because the data used for the plots
 is no longer stored in memory if there is more than one plot on the same